 Preliminary Hearing

 The preliminary hearing determines whether sufficient evidence exists to move forward to trial.
 At this hearing, the prosecution presents evidence, and the defense can challenge its adequacy.
-It’s a key step in screening cases to be sure only viable charges proceed and is our first opportunity to formally contest the evidence against you.
+It is a key step in screening cases to be sure only viable charges proceed and is our first opportunity to formally contest the evidence against you.

-Motions Before Trial
+Emotions Before Trial

 Pre-trial motions allow both sides to request specific rulings from the judge, such as suppressing evidence, dismissing charges, or compelling discovery.
 These motions address legal issues that could significantly impact the trial.
 Their outcome is crucial as they often shape the trial's scope and focus or may even resolve the case entirely.